JordanLaw/robocon/vesc/readme.md

 <img src="photo/battery_2.jpeg" width="800"><br><br>

+So in this case, you need to choose "BATTERY_TYPE_LIION_3.0__4.2" as Battery Type, type "6" in the Battery Cells Series and type 3.2 in the Battery Capacity.

 Warning will pop up to remind you if the type of the battery is wrong, the battery will be destroyed.
 So, make sure the type of the battery is correct before you click “YES”.

 <img src="photo/07.png" width="800"><br><br>